List of quality statements

 Statement 5 Adults with stable chronic heart failure have a review of their condition at least every 6 months.
 [2011, updated 2016]

 Statement 6 Adults with stable chronic heart failure are offered an exercise‑based programme of cardiac rehabilitation.
 [2011, updated 2016]

 Statement 7 (developmental) Adults with chronic heart failure referred to a programme of cardiac rehabilitation are offered sessions during and outside working hours, and the choice of undertaking the programme at home, in the community or in a hospital setting. [new 2016]

-Statements from the 2011 quality standard for chronic heart failure that may still be useful at a local level, but are no longer considered national priorities for improvement:
+Statements from the 2011 quality standard for stroke in adults that are still supported by the evidence may still be useful at a local level:

 People presenting in primary care with suspected heart failure without previous myocardial infarction have their serum natriuretic peptides measured.

 People with chronic heart failure are offered personalised information, education, support and opportunities for discussion throughout their care to help them understand their condition and be involved in its management, if they wish.

 People with chronic heart failure are cared for by a multidisciplinary heart failure team led by a specialist and consisting of professionals with appropriate competencies from primary and secondary care, and are given a single point of contact for the team.

 People admitted to hospital because of heart failure have a personalised management plan that is shared with them, their carer(s) and their GP.

 People admitted to hospital because of heart failure receive input to their management plan from a multidisciplinary heart failure team.